rocky-linux/documentation/docs/gemstones/gh_cli_installation.md

 ## Prerequisites

-- A system running Rocky Linux 9.3.
+- A system running Rocky Linux
-- Access to a terminal.
+- Access to a terminal
-- Basic familiarity with command line operations.
+- Basic familiarity with command line operations
+- An existing Github account

-## Solution Steps
+## Proceedure

 1. **Install GitHub CLI Using Script**:
-   Use the provided script to install `gh`.
+   Use the curl command to download the official repository file for `gh`.
+The downloaded file will be saved under the /etc/yum.repos.d/ directory.
+After downloading, use the dnf command to install `gh` from the repository.
+Type:
    ```
    curl -fsSL https://cli.github.com/packages/rpm/gh-cli.repo | sudo tee /etc/yum.repos.d/github-cli.repo
    sudo dnf -y install gh